 Why Copyright Matters for Businesses in Nepal

-By understanding and using copyright laws properly, you can:
+By understanding and following copyright rules, you can:

-✅ Avoid legal trouble from using others’ work
+- Avoid legal problems from using others’ work

 Download The Copyright Act, 2059 (2002) – PDF (English)